wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.9.1 =
+* [Note] The method `fs_url`, currently defined in the class `wp_slimstat_reports`, is being moved to `wp_slimstat_admin`.
+If you have a custom report that uses this method, please make sure to update your code accordingly.
+* [Update] Improved shortcode performance, by not loading certain libraries only needed to show reports in the dashboard (thank you, [Matta Cib](https://wordpress.org/support/topic/f-in-counting/)).

 = 4.9.0.1 =
 * [Fix] Entries in the Top Referring Domains report were pointing to broken links (thank you, [s7ech](https://github.com/slimstat/wp-slimstat/issues/21)).
 * [Fix] The new Browscap Library requires at least PHP 7.4, up from 7.1. (thank you, [Daniel Jaraud](https://github.com/slimstat/wp-slimstat/issues/22)).
+Conditions in the code wil deactivate it if the minimum requirements are not met.

 = 4.9 =
 * [New] Browscap Library is now bundled with the main plugin, only definition files are downloaded dynamically.